If you are considering studying or living abroad (or you know someone who is), you have found the right place.

 I also have worked with students of all ages (and their families) to prepare for future study abroad and travel programs, and hope to do the same with this blog.

-When I’m not working to prepare students for study abroad, I can usually be found searching for airline deals, traveling, cooking, enjoying the great outdoors, volunteering, hanging out in a coffee shop, or reading.
+When I’m not preparing students for study abroad, I can usually be found searching for airline deals, traveling, cooking, enjoying the great outdoors, volunteering, hanging out in a coffee shop, or reading.
 I love being able to curl up with a good book (almost) anywhere!

 If you ever have a question that you would like me to answer, feel free to contact me!
 For more travel inspiration, follow me on Pinterest, Instagram, Bloglovin’, and don’t forget to subscribe to the blog!